zrythm/zrythm/doc/user/tracks/inspector-page.rst

      Routing an instrument to an audio group

 Instrument
-  The instrument plugin from this track.
-This is only applicable to
+  The instrument plugin from this track (only applicable to :ref:`instrument tracks <tracks/track-types:Instrument Track>`).
-  :ref:`Instrument tracks <tracks/track-types:Instrument Track>`.

 .. _track-inputs: